EuwinC/LeetCode/Readme.md

-LeetCode Problem with its diffculity and the thinking process
+LeetCode Problem with its difficulty and the thinking process

 Topic:

 Two Pointer

+Binary Search

+Hash Map